 The Forgiven thrives with Ralph Fiennes and his character at the center, but it’s uneven when juggling its other characters and the scope of its commentary.

-The Forgiven was one of my most anticipated films of Tribeca Film Festival this year, to a point where I even included it on our curtain raiser.
+The Forgiven was one of my most anticipated films of Tribeca Film Festival this year, to a point where I even included it on our list of films to watch at Tribeca.
 Ralph Fiennes and Jessica Chastain, two of my favorite current actors, star as David and Jo respectively, a married couple who take a vacation to Morocco in a last-ditch effort to save their crumbling marriage.
 But things become instantly disastrous on their way to the luxurious home of their friend Richard (Matt Smith), when a drunk, argumentative David accidentally runs over and kills young Moroccan boy Driss (Omar Ghazaoui).
 Driss’s father (Ismael Kanater) soon arrives and asks David to return with him to his village to bury Driss.
 David reluctantly agrees, sending him on a journey of possible self-reflection while Jo stays behind at Richard’s party and, clearly still unsatisfied with her marriage, becomes tempted to have an affair.

 Fiennes is far and away the highlight of The Forgiven, not just because of the great performance, but because the best aspects of the filmall revolve around his character.
 It’s made very clear early on that David is, to put it lightly, not a particularly good person.
 He looks down on other cultures and peoples, he shows no affection to anyone, and he has no visible remorse whatsoever for having accidentally killed a child.
 It’s also clear that between himself and Jo, he’s the bigger source of problems and unhappiness in their marriage.
 While the people he’s surrounded by aren’t nearly as visibly problematic and regularly call him out on his behavior, their milder pomposity does somewhat reflect his own.
 They don’t seem too much more fazed than him by a Moroccan child’s death, and they’re pretty quick to push David into the uncomfortable positions that result from the Muslims’ responses.
 Fiennes hits the sweet spot of maintaining his character’s sharp snark and entertaining comedic timing, while keeping him appropriately unlikeable.